 The drying process will take a lot of your time, so be sure to act quickly.
 Flood damage can cause a lot of problems, both short and long-termed.

 Precautions that you must take beforehand

-It is a must to be mentally and physically prepared for a hazard such as flooding.
-Therefore, you must do the following things before you find yourself in a dire situation.
+It is necessary to be mentally and physically prepared for a hazard such as flooding.
+Therefore, you must do the following things before finding yourself in a dire situation.